jonase/eastwood/crucible/README.txt

 This will also copy project.clj files from the directory project-clj-files into some of the cloned repositories, in order to make running Eastwood on them possible.
+It will also overwrite some existing project.clj files, so that they should all consistently use Clojure 1.5.1 by default, and have profiles named 1.4, 1.5, and 1.6, where 1.6 uses Clojure 1.6.0-master-SNAPSHOT.

-At least some of those project.clj files specify 1.6.0-master-SNAPSHOT as the version of Clojure to use.
-To build and install a copy in your local $HOME/.m2 Maven repository, do this:
+To build and install a copy of 1.6.0-master-SNAPSHOT in your local
+$HOME/.m2 Maven repository, do this:

     % cd repos/clojure
     % mvn install